Best Cold Weather Running Gear of 2024

 Best Base Layer Shirt for Winter Running: Smartwool Classic All-Season Merino Base Layer 1/4 Zip ($95)

-Best Cold Weather Running Gear - Smartwool Classic All-Season Merino Base Layer 1 4 Zip - product photoSmartwool has a variety of layers for pretty much any activity upon which you embark, and the Smartwool Classic All-Season Merino Base Layer 1/4 Zip is a versatile base layer that can be worn alone when it’s not super chilly or underneath a more substantial layer when the weather warrants.
-It’s a great option when you need that extra comfort immediately out the door, but know you’re likely to warm up.
+Best Cold Weather Running Gear - Smartwool Classic All-Season Merino Base Layer 1-4 Zip - product photoSmartwool has a variety of layers for pretty much any activity upon which you embark, and the Smartwool Classic All-Season Merino Base Layer 1/4 Zip is a versatile base layer that works alone when it’s not super chilly or underneath a more substantial layer when the weather warrants.
+It’s light enough that it’s a great option when you need that extra comfort immediately out the door, but know you’re likely to warm up and are going to want to stash a layer in a pack later on in your run.
 This base layer also works really well under a rain or wind jacket on late fall days when you have a protective layer on top to help combat rain or wind, but you don’t want to overheat.

 Shop the Women's Smartwool Classic All-Season Merino Base Layer 1/4 ZipShop the Men's Smartwool Classic All-Season Merino Base Layer 1/4 Zip

-Shop the Women's Patagonia Capilene Air HoodyShop the Men's Patagonia Capilene Air Hoody
+Shop the Women's Janji Rover Merino HoodyShop the Men's Janji Rover Merino Hoody

 Best Winter Running Tights: Patagonia Endless Run Tights ($119)

-Best Cold Weather Running Gear - Patagonia Endless Run Tights - product photoWhile they’re known for being breathable and moisture-wicking, we appreciate the Patagonia Endless Run Tights for their mid-rise fit, which moves well and doesn’t shift while you’re running.
+Best Cold Weather Running Gear - Patagonia Endless Run Tights - product photoWhile the Patagonia Endless Run Tights have a lot going for them, including being breathable and moisture-wicking, we most appreciated their mid-rise fit, which moves well and doesn’t shift while you’re running.

-These tights are sufficient for a wide range of cool to cold days.
-They are made of material designed to keep you warm and dry, with mesh panels behind the knees for breathability.
+These tights are sufficient for cool to cold days.
+They employ material designed to keep you warm and dry, with mesh panels behind the knees for breathability.
 The tights have two side pockets for a phone, snacks, or other small essentials and an elastic waistband with a drawcord.
-The women’s tights are sized to fit waist sizes ranging from 24.5 inches to 41.5 inches, and the men’s version will fit waist sizes ranging from 28 inches to 45 inches.
-These pants are Fair Trade Certified, and Patagonia is known for its wide-ranging environmental activism as a company, so these are tights you can feel good about owning.
+Patagonia sized the women’s tights to fit waist sizes ranging from 24.5 inches to 41.5 inches, and the men’s version will fit waist sizes ranging from 28 inches to 45 inches.
+These pants are Fair Trade Certified, and Patagonia is known for its wide-ranging environmental activism, so you can feel good about owning these tights.

 Shop the Women's Patagonia Endless Run TightsShop the Men's Patagonia Endless Run Tights